tytyhibye/WordCounter/README.md

 ## Description

-This program will take user input for a word, and then another input string of words, and return how frequently the input words is found in the input string.
+This interactive console program will take a user input word, then prompt the user to input a string of words (a phrase).
+The program then dynamically calculates and returns how frequently the input word is found in the string or phrase.

 ## Setup

+- Clone this project repository into your local directory following <a href="https://www.linode.com/docs/development/version-control/how-to-install-git-and-clone-a-github-repository/">these</a> instructions.<br>
+- Install .NETCore using <a href="https://docs.microsoft.com/en-us/dotnet/core/install/runtime?pivots=os-windows">this</a> link.<br>
+- In your terminal, navigate to the "WordCounter" directory within the project folder.<br>
-Install .NET.
-Type "dotnet run" into your console within the program directory.
+- Type "dotnet run" into your terminal from within this directory and hit ENTER.<br>
+- The program will begin within your terminal.
+Enjoy!

 ## Technology

 #### C#
-#### .NET
+#### .NETCore
 #### MSTest

 ## Specs